self-hosted · for solo developers

 Recurring agents, cron-shaped.

-"Every Monday morning, open PRs for any dependency updates."
-Schedule real agent sessions on your repos at any cadence.
-Overlapping runs are handled cleanly.
-Telegram pings you when each finishes.
+"Every Monday, open PRs for any dependency updates."
+Real agent sessions on cron, with overlap handling baked in.
+Telegram pings when each finishes.

 computer-use